Piotrekol/StreamCompanion/docs/docs/guide/getting-started.md

 1. StreamCompanion can be either installed or used as a portable application.
 Currently auto-updates are supported only for installed versions, while portable one will only notify you about new updates.

-    __Installer__: Grab latest setup exe or portable version from [github releases page][dlLink], and proceed with installation.
+    __Installer__: Grab latest setup exe from [github releases page][dlLink], and proceed with installation.
 Windows might complain about setup being unsigned - you can either bypass this window or compile it yourself using [these steps][compileSC].
-    __Portable__: Grab latest portable zip package from [github releases page][dlLink] and unpack in in any non-system folder where you have read&write permissions.
+    __Portable__: Grab latest portable zip package from [github releases page][dlLink] and unpack it in any non-system folder where you have read&write permissions.

 2. On first startup you will be presented with additional setup step, to ensure that essential part of StreamCompanion - with is osu! memory reading - is functioning properly with your system configuration.
 Select __requested beatmap__ and __exact mods__ in-game and start playing.
 At that point you can minimize osu!(it will pause), and setup should finish shortly.